Louis24/Louis24/README.md

 ## About Me

-🎓I graduated from the University of Manchester with a major in Automatic Control(QS Rank 27),and it was a pivotal experience that shaped my analytical mindset and technical skills.
+🎓I graduated from the University of Manchester with a major in Automatic Control(QS Rank 27), and it was a pivotal experience that shaped my analytical mindset and technical skills.

 📝With a passion for research, I 've published 4 international papers and hold 13 invention patents.
 These achievements underscore my commitment to innovation and technological advancement.

 💼 With 9 years of hands-on algorithm engineering experience, I've also led teams for 5 years, guiding the development of cutting - edge solutions in various domains.

-🖥️My expertise spans Computer Vision, Computer Graphics, and Combinatorial Optimization.These fields allow me to approach problems from multiple angles and create comprehensive solutions.
+🖥️My expertise spans Computer Vision, Computer Graphics, and Combinatorial Optimization.
+These fields allow me to approach problems from multiple angles and create comprehensive solutions.

-🔍My research interests include Diffusion, NerF, and AIGC(AI - Generated Content).These areas push the boundaries of what 's possible in technology, enabling new forms of creativity and interaction.
+🔍My research interests include Diffusion, NerF, and AIGC(AI - Generated Content).
+These areas push the boundaries of what 's possible in technology, enabling new forms of creativity and interaction.

 🎯 Target areas of interest: AIGC, AR/VR, Blockchain, and Games.
 These sectors fascinate me due to their potential to transform industries and create new experiences.